cmeeren/gr-progress/src/gr-progress/README.txt

 which key you use, it just has to be a valid Goodreads API key.

-= Is the Goodreads attribution really mandatory? = Yes.
-If you hide it and it gets discovered by Goodreads somehow, they may politely ask you to attribute them, or they may simply block your API key.
+= Is the Goodreads attribution really mandatory? = Yes, according to the Goodreads API terms of service.

 = What if I style my widgets like one of the screenshots, so that the second shelf/widget appears to be part of the first widget - can I then hide the attribution on the second widget? =
 My personal guess is yes, because it would be clear from the first attribution that the data in both widgets come from Goodreads.
+I don't make the rules, though.

 == Screenshots ==